richardcornish/django-emobar/readme.md

 pip freeze > requirements.txt
 ```

-The faster (but dirtier) way is to clone the Git repository, placing the `emo` directory on your Python path.
+The faster (but dirtier) way is to clone the [Git](http://git-scm.com/) repository, placing the `emo` directory on your Python path.
 You'll probably run the command in the directory that contains your other Django apps.
-[Downloading the ZIP file](https://github.com/richardcornish/django-emo/archive/master.zip) and extracting the directory into place is a similar method.

 ```
 git clone git@github.com:richardcornish/django-emo.git
 ```

+[Downloading the ZIP file](https://github.com/richardcornish/django-emo/archive/master.zip) and extracting the directory into place also works but makes updating more difficult.

 Edit your `settings.py`: